rbleattler/mdop-docs/mdop/dart-v10/overview-of-the-tools-in-dart-10.md

 We recommend that you uninstall only one hotfix at a time, even though the tool lets you uninstall more than one.

-**Important**
+> [!IMPORTANT]
-Programs that were installed or updated after a hotfix was installed might not work correctly after you uninstall a hotfix.
+> Programs that were installed or updated after a hotfix was installed might not work correctly after you uninstall a hotfix.

 ### Locksmith